 Method 2: Extend C drive Using a Third-Party Software

-The problem with Windows disk management is that it does not comes with a lot of features.
-If you want to fix extend volume option greyed out problem in Windows 10/8.1 and Windows 11, then it’s better to use third-party software.
+The problem with Windows disk management is that it does not come with all features.
+If you want to fix extend volume option greyed out problem in Windows 10/8.1 or Windows 11, then it’s better to use third-party software.

-Our team recommends AOMEI Partition Assistant to extend the C drive without any issues.
-Here is how you can extend the C drive with AOMEI Partition Assistant.
+Our team recommends using AOMEI Partition Assistant to extend the C drive without any issues.
+Here’s how you can extend the C drive with AOMEI Partition Assistant.

-Step 3: Launch the software and you will see all your drives listed there.
+3: Launch the software and you’ll see all your drives listed there.

-As I have created some empty space in the previous method, you can see the unallocated space.
+As I have created some space in the previous method, you can see the unallocated space.

-Step 4: If you already have unallocated space on your drive, you can merge the C drive with the unallocated space.
+4: If you already have unallocated space on your drive, you can merge it with the C drive.

-Step 5: Right-click on the C drive and then click on ‘Merge partitions’.
+5: Right-click on the C drive and then click ‘Merge partitions’.

-Step 8: Click on the ‘Apply’ option from the top-left corner.
+8: Click the ‘Apply’ option from the top-left corner.

 Let the process complete and then restart your computer.